DimonSmart/StringTrimmerGenerator/README.md

 🚧 Work In Progress
 ========

-I'd love to have a fast and simple way to sanitize user input such as trimming spaces at the begining and at the end of strings.
-Additionaly I'd love to remove space sequences inside the string (optionally)
-StringTrimmer package do it perfectly with only one limitation - speed.
-As it uses reflection it is not as fast as possible, so many users prefer to sanitize user input manually or even not sanitize it at all.
-As a result multiple users with "same" user names and email addresses with only space difference.
-And as result "duplicate" users with inconsistent rights, database polluted with duplicate records, as a result codebase polluted with trim and distinct function everywhere.
-As a result total performance degradation, developers demotivation and many other troubles.

-I'd love to share simple solution for solve many problems in the earlies stage.

-Trim all strings in a class with only one function call!
+I'd love to have a quick and easy way to clean up user input, such cutting whitespace from the beginning and end of strings.
+In addition, I'd like to remove space sequences from within strings (optionally).
+The StringTrimmer software does this flawlessly with just one speed restriction.
+Many users choose to manually sanitize user input or perhaps not to sanitize it at all because reflection slows it down.
+As a result, numerous people have email addresses and user names that are nearly identical.
+And as a result, there are "duplicate" users with inconsistent access privileges, duplicate records in the database, and trim and distinct functions all over the place in the codebase.
+Deterioration of overall performance, demotivation of developers, and several other issues are the outcome.

+I'd want to provide some quick fixes for common early-stage issues.

+With a single function call, you can trim every string in a class.

 For more infomation on the Source Generators feature, see the [design document](https://github.com/dotnet/roslyn/blob/main/docs/features/source-generators.md).